These pages are intended to convey something of the scope of osteopathic care and my particular approaches to treatment.

 I routinely work with patients with rheumatoid arthritis, SLE, infectious arthritis and polymyalgia rheumatica.
 Osteopaths work with motion and function present as well as assisting and maintaining the patients ability to adapt and compensate for arthritic change.
 My experience in treating arthritis is that a little functional improvement can influence overall comfort and movement integration.
 Because fatigue is often a major complaint in arthritis, any improvement in economy and ease of motion can be helpful.
 There is a substantial evidence that gentle osteopathic treatment reduces the inflammatory milieux of the body.
 Patients with arthritis often benefit dietary change and supplementation that support better regulation of inflammation.

 These can range from simple mechanical obstruction to debilitating erosive inflammatory states.
-Osteopathic visceral manipulation can be applied throughout the gastrointestinal system to alleviate symptoms like bloating, sluggishness and localised pain associated with a myriad of conditions including reflux, irritable bowel syndrome (IBS) and colitis.
+Osteopathic visceral manipulation can be applied throughout the gastrointestinal system and may alleviate symptoms like bloating, sluggishness and localised pain associated with a myriad of conditions including gastroesophageal reflux disease (GERD) and irritable bowel syndrome (IBS).

 Osteopathic manipulation of transitional zones like the iliocaecal and gastroesophageal junctions as well as visceral ligaments like the mesentery and the livers extensive connections to the diaphragm can be very productive.